 But watching the entire process of leather making, from the tanning of the hides to colouring the leather sheets, I now look with a renewed respect to a leather purse or bag.
 The cooperative is a good place to make a purchase.
 You won’t find a better selection of leather in Morocco, the prices are as good as they’re going to get and the profits will flow back to all the people working there.

 Drinks and views at Palais Jamaï

 Now, it’s a bit of a myth that you can’t buy an alcoholic drink in Morocco.
-No, you can’t have a beer with a mosque in sight, you can’t have a cocktail on the Djemaa el Fna square in Marrakech and having an alcoholic drink in public is frowned upon.
-However, what people do inside or on their own propery is their own business.
-Therefor, it’s actually not that hard to enjoy a glass of (Moroccan!) wine when you’re in Fez, Morocco.
+No, you can’t have a beer with a mosque insight, you can’t have a cocktail on the Djemaa el Fna square in Marrakech and having an alcoholic drink in public is frowned upon.
+However, what people do inside or on their own property is their own business.
+Therefore, it’s actually not that hard to enjoy a glass of (Moroccan!) wine when you’re in Fez, Morocco.
 Not every restaurant will serve alcohol, but you won’t have to look hard for places that do.